-“I participated in the Peabody's summer internship program and have assisted with research in the Meso Lab for two years now.
+“I participated in the Peabody's summer internship program and assisted with research in the Meso Lab.
 Working at the Peabody is a unique, engaging opportunity for students and has been one of the best parts of my college experience.”

 — Elizabeth Gettinger